tingli-shen/Automatic-Image-Detection-for-Precancerous-Tumor/README.md

 ### Confusion Matrix

+true positives (TP): a image had tumor and the model predicted it. true negatives (TN): a image had no tumor and the model predicted it. false positives (FP): a image had not tumor but the model predicted there was a tumor. false negatives (FN): a image had tumor but the model predicted there was not a tumor.
 | n=604  | Predicted: No  | Predicted: Yes  |
 |---|---|---|
 | **Predicted: No**  | TN = 0  | FP = 8 |